 Just bring in other bloggers and sell the other products (with no direction on how to do this).
 Now, if you have a huge team already, and join a company like that – great!
-You’ll have success, possibly for awhile.
+You will have success, possibly for awhile.

 That fizzled.
-But I’m forever an optimist, so…
+But I am forever an optimist.

 You discovered My Lead System Pro.
 How did that change your internet marketing experience?

 Someone, now a mentor of mine, began a conversation with me about how he was having the same experience with this other blogging company.

 That conversation alone made me realize someone else was having the struggles I was having and that other people DO care and uplift others.
 It is like I was no longer a tiny island, alone, in the middle of the big, scary ocean.